 What It Does

-What that yellow light does is cut down on the number of flying insects flying around it or hanging on the wall under it or the screen in your screen door.
-Ever noticed how many of those you have when you have a regular light bulb in your porch light?
+Yellow light cuts down on the number of flying insects flying around it or hanging on the wall under it or the screen door.
+Have you ever noticed how many insects are around when you have a regular light bulb in your porch light?

 Does It Work?

 In a word, yes.
-Installing a yellow light bulb in your porch light, or in any outdoor fixture, will cut down the number of insects around it so much that you may think it’s totally eliminated them.
+Installing a yellow light bulb in your porch light, or any outdoor fixture will cut down the number of insects around it so much that you may think it’s eliminated them.
 It hasn’t.
 You’ll still have bugs, and they’ll still check it out.
-The difference is that they’ll then go on their way instead of hanging around.
+The difference is that they’ll move along instead of hanging around.

 How Does It Work?

 Beyond that, there appears to be some debate about this.
-The folks at eHow reference GE lighting and talk about the spectrum and wavelength and wind up saying, essentially, that flying insects can’t see the yellow light – just as you and I can’t see an infrared or ultraviolet light with our unaided eyes.
+The folks at eHow reference GE lighting and talk about the spectrum and wavelength and wind up saying, essentially, that flying insects can’t see the yellow light—just as you and I can’t see infrared or ultraviolet light with our unaided eyes.

 They do, however, make an important point: “[N]ot all insects are the same; different bugs see slightly different wavelengths.”
-That, plus the fact that we’re dealing with nocturnal insects here – that is, bugs that have evolved over eons, literally, to fly and feed at night -- brings us to my preferred explanation:
+That, plus the fact that we’re dealing with nocturnal insects here—that is, bugs that have evolved over eons, literally, to fly and feed at night—brings us to a preferred explanation:

-Debbie Hadley, About’s expert on Insects, says the bugs are mistaking a white light for the moon, which they use to navigate a straight path.
+Debbie Hadley, an expert on insects, says the bugs are mistaking a white light for the moon, which they use to navigate a straight path.
 The problem is that the light bulb is close enough to touch, so it’s useless as a navigational aid over any distance.

-That makes sense to me.
-Yes, it’s about the color, or color temperature, of the light.
+It’s about the color, or color temperature, of the light.
 That’s something all of these references agree on.
-The result of changing the color of the light with an amber glass globe in a camping lantern also showed that.

 No, it’s not that the bugs can’t see it.
 Maybe not all of them and maybe not as well as they can see the moon, but they can.
 They still come up to it, but they don’t get stuck there.